TriplyDB/Documentation/docs/triply-etl/assert/index.md

 -->

 - 3B. [**RML**](../rml) inserts the data that has been transformed (from a non-RDF format into RDF triples) into the store.
+- 3C. [**XSLT**](../xslt) inserts the data that has been transformed (from XML to XML or RDF) using stylesheet parameter in `loadRdf()` function into the store
 ## Next steps

-After linked data has been asserted into the Internal Store, the following steps can be performend:
+After linked data has been asserted into the Internal Store, the following steps can be preformed:

 - [4. **Enrich**](../enrich/) improves or extends linked data in the Internal Store.
 - [5. **Validate**](../validate) ensures that linked data in the Internal Store is correct.